All Products

 Important

-The preceding configuration does not allocate all GPU resources on the ECS host to the containers, nor prevent other applications from accessing the GPUs on the ECS host.
-Instead, GPU resources are dynamically scheduled between the ECS host and containers.
-This means that you can run multiple Windows containers on the ECS host and each container can use DirectX hardware acceleration.
+This configuration does not exclusively allocate all GPU resources on the ECS host to a single container or block other applications from accessing the GPU.
+GPU resources are dynamically shared between the ECS host and containers, so multiple Windows containers on the same host can each use DirectX hardware acceleration simultaneously.

-For more information about GPU acceleration in Windows containers, see GPU acceleration in Windows containers.
+For more information, see GPU acceleration in Windows containers.

-1. Create a file named gpu-job-windows.yaml and copy the following code to the file:
+1. Create a file named gpu-job-windows.yaml with the following content:

 apiVersion: batch/v1